amanjot-git/Tata_Virtual_Internship/README.md

 Remember, thinking from the perspective of business leaders allows you to analyse the data more effectively and present better insights.

-Access the links in the resources below to better understand how business leaders think and approach business performance.
+Resources' links are given to better understand how business leaders think and approach business performance.

 #### Details for task